keithbsmiley-other/emilysite/_posts/2021-4-29-efficient-breathing-breath-retention.md

 > Let me be clear here: nasal breathing has *not* been proven to prevent the contraction and replication of COVID-19.

-However knowing that nasal breathing might help decrease our risk, and inserts some control over something that has made us feel helpless on a global level, might at least help decrease stress levels and boost our immune systems in the process.
+However, knowing that nasal breathing might help decrease our risk, and inserts some control over something that has made us feel helpless on a global level, might at least help decrease stress levels and boost our immune systems in the process.

 ### Breathing Diaphragmatically